-Note: If an application proposes subawards to a DOE/NNSA National Laboratory, a Federal agency, or another Federal agency's FFRDC, the value of such proposed subawards may be deducted from any resulting award: Those classes of organizations may be paid directly by SC.
+Note: If an application proposes subawards to a DOE/NNSA National Laboratory, the value of such proposed subawards may be deducted from any resulting award: Those classes of organizations may be paid directly by SC.
 However, the details of such proposed budgets are an essential for understanding and analyzing the proposed research.